 Social Sharing of Images

-Once you have scanned and saved few images, you may want to share them with friends and family.
-This too is a very easy process.
+Once you have scanned and saved a few images, you may want to share them with friends and family.
+This too is an effortless process.

 You can share your images via